Ntohnwi/Portfolio/README.md

 # Portfolio
-This is my portfolio website created in vue.js and laravel
+This is my portfolio website created in html, css, botstrap and vanilla javascript